Analyzing your prompt, please hold on...

 }

-This release of Aspose.Cells for Java has also exposed the Protection.isProtectedWithPassword field that can be useful in detecting if a Worksheet is password protected or not.
+This release of Aspose.Cells for Java has also exposed the Protection.isProtectedWithPassword field, which can be useful for detecting whether a worksheet is password‑protected.

 Following is the simple usage scenario.